cnb0/learning-k8s/WS/k8s-labs-2/attendee-resources/05-networking.md

 Once cert-manager has finished its magic, you should see two certificates in a Secret.
 NGINX knows where to find these certificates and will be ready-configured to serve traffic with TLS on the domain.

-kubectl get secret -n sock-shop
+$kubectl get secret -n sock-shop
 Now go ahead and check out the site at the HTTPS URL - job done (with the help of Kubernetes and cert-manager), get yourself a well-earned coffee!

-NOTE: That simple modification to the Ingress resource, triggered quite a complex series of interactions: 1.
-The Nginx Ingress Controller will attempt to get the Secret with name front-end-tls, from the sock-shop namespace of the Kubernetes API, and write them to files in the Nginx server container.
+NOTE: That simple modification to the Ingress resource, triggered quite a complex series of interactions:
+  1. The Nginx Ingress Controller will attempt to get the Secret with name front-end-tls, from the sock-shop namespace of the Kubernetes API, and write them to files in the Nginx server container.

   2. The Nginx Ingress Controller will rewrite the server {} block in the nginx.conf with TLS configuration options for your DNS host and the certificate files downloaded (above).
      It will then reload the Nginx server.

   3. Meanwhile cert-manager controller will create a TLS certificate matching your DNS hostname.

   4. cert-manager will send a certificate signing request (CSR) to the LetsEncrypt API.

   5. cert-manager will set up another (temporary) Ingress resource, matching http://<your-domain>/<lets-encrypt-validation-path>, which will allow the LetsEncrypt service to validate that you control the domain and web server.

-6.
-Once validated, cert-manager will get the signed certificate from LetsEncrypt and save it as a Secret in the sock-shop namespace.
-7.
+  6.Once validated, cert-manager will get the signed certificate from LetsEncrypt and
+    save it as a Secret in the sock-shop namespace.

-And finally, the Nginx Ingress Controller will see the new secrets and reconfigure and reload the Nginx server.
+  7. And finally, the Nginx Ingress Controller will see the new secrets and reconfigure and reload the Nginx server.

 Take another look at the nginx.conf file and see for yourself how the TLS termination is configured: